 - 88cm (34.5in) or more for women

 Pro tip: Get yourself a smart scale which does a reasonably decent job of keeping track of your weight and body fat, and a perfect job of tracking your weight.
 I use the Renpho Smart Scale which syncs nicely with your phone making it easy to track changes over time and keep you accountable with your nutrition!

-We’re weak and lacking muscle mass and carrying too much fat.
+As a society we’re weak, lacking muscle mass and carrying too much fat.
 Even with proper nutrition, without adequate stress, our muscles begin to shrivel in size, strength, and power.
 This happens once we hit approximately 25 to 30 years of age.
 The loss of muscle mass, strength, and power, is catastrophic for our physical function and health.
 There’s a huge amount we can do to reverse this at any age with the appropriate type of training (accompanied with proper nutrition, of course).

 You won’t be able to generate anywhere near as much swing speed and distance will decline.
 Muscle strength is an essential part of the mobility to make a “full” golf swing too.
 It’s common to hear of senior golfers complain of their swings getting shorter.
 Stretching is not the answer.
 Getting stronger through the range of motion you’re trying to achieve is much more beneficial.